xgfone/go-tools/README.md

-pagination   | It is usually used to compute the web pagination. pools        | Some simple convenient pools, such as `BufPool`, `GoPool`, `ResourcePool`, `AddrTCPConnPool`, etc. Notice: **Rename to `pools` from `v0.40`**. queue        | Supply the `Queue` interface, and some implementations such as `NewMemoryQueue` based on memory. slice        | Get a value from a slice and check whether a value exists in a slice. sort2        | The supplement of the standard library of `sort`, such as `SortMap`. string2      | The supplement of the standard library of `strings`.
+pagination   | It is usually used to compute the web pagination. pools        | Some simple convenient pools, such as `BufPool`, `GoPool`, `ResourcePool`, `AddrTCPConnPool`, etc. Notice: **Rename to `pools` from `v0.40`**. queue        | Supply the `Queue` interface, and some implementations such as `NewMemoryQueue` based on memory. signal2      | The supplement of the standard library of `signal`, such as `HandleSignal`. slice        | Get a value from a slice and check whether a value exists in a slice. sort2        | The supplement of the standard library of `sort`, such as `SortMap`. string2      | The supplement of the standard library of `strings`.